michalc/OpenTTDLab/README.md

     <a href="https://app.codecov.io/gh/michalc/OpenTTDLab"><img alt="Code coverage" height="20" src="https://img.shields.io/codecov/c/github/michalc/OpenTTDLab?label=Code%20coverage"></a>
 </p>

 OpenTTDLab is a Python framework for using [OpenTTD](https://github.com/OpenTTD/OpenTTD) to run reproducible experiments and extracting results from them, with as few manual steps as possible.
-OpenTTDLab can also be used to help run regression tests of OpenTTD AIs.
+OpenTTDLab can also be used to help run regression tests of OpenTTD AIs, parse OpenTTD savegame files, and download content from [BaNaNaS](https://bananas.openttd.org/).

 OpenTTDLab is based on [Patric Stout's OpenTTD Savegame Reader](https://github.com/TrueBrain/OpenTTD-savegame-reader).